emma-horton/Runnify/README.md

 # Runnify
-A full-stack web application designed to let users track and share their running routes, duration, and pace with the community.
+A social running website applictaion designed to provide everything a runner needs to plan and organise group running activities.
 ## Purpose
 This project was developed by a group of five students as part of our coursework at the University of St Andrews, specifically to meet the requirements of an assigned task.
 The full-stack application uses JavaScript, HTML, CSS, Node.js, and MongoDB to build a responsive and interactive platform, enabling communication between users and persistent data storage.